eridgd/WCT-TF/README.md

 ## Acknowledgments

 Many thanks to the authors Yijun Li & collaborators at Adobe/UC Merced for their work that inspired this fun project.
 After building the first version of this TF implementation I discovered their [official Torch implementation](https://github.com/Yijunmaverick/UniversalStyleTransfer) that I referred to in tweaking the WCT op to be more stable.

+Thanks also to Xun Huang for the normalized VGG and [Torch version of CORAL](https://github.com/xunhuang1995/AdaIN-style/blob/master/lib/utils.lua).

 ## TODO